sarthak218/Social-Network-Analytics-Graphs-and-Centrality-Measures/README.md

 # Social-Network-Analytics-Graphs-and-Centrality-Measures

+# NetworkX
-# NetworkX is a Python package for the creation, manipulation, and study of complex networks or graphs.
+NetworkX is a Python package for the creation, manipulation, and study of complex networks or graphs.

 # PART - 1
 Creation of Directed and Undirected Graph